Omikhleia/markdown.sile/examples/sile-and-markdown.md

 I wrote whole book on mathematics with SILE [@sile:willis2024].

 How to load bibliographies and configure citation styles is beyond the scope of this manual.
-If you are using the resilient collection, the most natural way to do this in a "master document" [@sile:willis2021, part 1].
+If you are using the resilient collection, the most natural way to do this is a "master document" [@sile:willis2021, part 1].
 Note that support for biblibraphies in SILE is an experimental feature, so you may also want to check _The SILE Book_ for more information [@sile, chapter 5].

 ### Symbols